Marc Denis

 Marc “Mais Oui” Denis, CKGM Montréal, circa 1979

-During the Eighties, Marc takes over “PM Drive” at CJFM / FM 96 Montréal followed by the weekend oldies show “La Fièvre du samedi soir” on CKAC 73 and later joining the ranks of CKOI-FM, becoming the first host of its popular “Décompte” countdown program among others duties.
+During the Eighties, Marc Denis takes over “PM Drive” at CJFM / FM 96 Montréal followed by the weekend oldies show “La Fièvre du samedi soir” on CKAC 73 and later joining the ranks of CKOI-FM, becoming the first host of its popular “Décompte” countdown program among other duties.

-Marc Denis also becomes the first vee-jay of an all-day-all-night music video special on private television in Québec, hosting “La Grande Nuit Vidéo” in 1984 on the TVA network.
+Marc Denis also becomes the first vee-jay of a dusk-'till-dawn music video marathon on private television in Québec, hosting, “La Grande Nuit Vidéo” in 1984 on the TVA network.
 Radio comes calling again in the Nineties with a stint at CJFM (by then Mix 96 Montréal) on a Sunday morning retro music and interview show called “Marc Denis Reeling In The Years”.

-Over time Marc also produces and hosts many entertaining pop music and interview programs for the in-flight audio systems of Air Canada (“Coffee, Tea or…Pop®/ “AéropopMD) and of British Airways (“ConcordialitéMD) as well as being the voice over talent or appearing in several radio and TV commercials including Quaker State Motor Oil TV spokesperson for five years on English and French television.
+as well as being the voice over talent or actor in several radio and TV commercials including the Quaker State Motor Oil TV spokesperson for five years on English and French television.
 Voice dubbing in both languages for films and cartoons along with corporate video production are still favorite professional activities.

 bilingual voice talent